 “We have never seen in Nicaragua, and probably in the history of Latin America, such levels of shutdown and repression,” said Maradiaga.

-Maradiaga joins dissidents, activists, victims, and relatives of political prisoners from countries including China, Turkey, Iran, Saudi Arabia
+Maradiaga joins dissidents, activists, victims, and relatives of political prisoners from countries including China, Turkey, Iran, Saudi Arabia and Venezuela, who will testify on the human rights situations in their countries.
+See presenters here.

 The acclaimed annual conference is timed to take place in Geneva on the heels of the UN Human Rights Council’s annual March session.